 ^{} The symbols in this column correspond to changes that occurred in indicator ratings between the medical inspections conducted during Cycle 6 and Cycle 7.
 The equals sign means there was no change in the rating.
 The single arrow means the rating rose or fell one level, and the double arrow means the rating rose or fell two levels (green, from inadequate to proficient; pink, from proficient to inadequate).

 Source: The Office of the Inspector General medical inspection results.

-[†] Administrative Operations is a secondary indicator and is not considered when rating the institution's overall medical quality.
+[†] Health Care Environment and Administrative Operations are secondary indicators and are not considered when rating the institution's overall medical quality.